sahil-deo/lyncBook/README.md

 This project is an online book club platform designed to facilitate community engagement and discussion around literary works.
 Users can create and join clubs based on their interests, participate in discussions by creating posts, track their current reading progress, and personalize their club profiles with custom banners.
 The platform features a robust authentication system to ensure user security and privacy.

-Tech Stack:
+## Tech Stack

-PHP
+- PHP
-HTML
+- HTML
-CSS
+- CSS
-MySQL
+- MySQL

-Key Features:
+## Key Features

-Club creation and joining
+- Club creation and joining
-Interactive post creation and viewing
+- Interactive post creation and viewing
-Reading progress tracking
+- Reading progress tracking
-Custom profile banners
+- Custom profile banners
-Secure authentication system
+- Secure authentication system